MockbaTheBorg/RunCPM/readme.md

 For the Arduino DUE, support for it needs to be added through the board manager.<br>
 For the Teensy follow the instructions from here: https://www.pjrc.com/teensy/td_download.html<br>
 For the ESP32 follow the instructions from here: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/<br>
+For the STM32 follow the instructions from here: https://github.com/stm32duino/Arduino_Core_STM32<br>
-All boards now use the SdFat library, from here: https://github.com/greiman/SdFat/ All Arduino libraries can be found here: https://www.arduinolibraries.info/
+All boards now use the SdFat library, from here: https://github.com/greiman/SdFat/<br>
+All Arduino libraries can be found here: https://www.arduinolibraries.info/

 ## ESP32 Limitations